esp0xdeadbeef/win-kernel-d/course-sysinternals/Part-03/transcript-edited.md

 Coming back to the summary and to the presentation, we have seen process creation, and we have seen a process creation API from user mode.
 That's about the presentation.

 Now, reviews, comments, and suggestions: I would like to take them from one single location, so if you don't mind, I would like to follow this particular pattern for the reviews and comments.

-Unfortunately, it is not really useful to me if you update the YouTube comments, as YouTube is just one way we publish content.
-Now, if you think you need more personal attention or have some in-depth doubt or need some more training, please feel free to follow all these links.
-Also, please refer someone if you think they can benefit from similar sessions.

-Also, these sessions are available online as well as direct classroom training.

 So, that's it.
 Thank you for watching, see you next time!